 Built upon the commitment to a strengths perspective of social work practice, the Master of Social Work program offers educational opportunities for those who wish to expand their skills in helping individuals and communities develop their capacities to support and enhance the quality of life for all people.
 The school recognizes that individuals with a natural skill in helping come from all backgrounds and encourages them to apply.

 The Western Kansas Master of Social Work degree prepares graduates for advanced clinical social work practice with individuals, families, and groups.
-The first level of the master’s curriculum is a generalist foundation required of all students.
+The first level of the master’s curriculum is a generalist foundation required of all students in the two year program.
 The foundation consists of six classroom courses and a two-semester practicum that reflects the generalist intent.

 At the advanced level, the focus of the student’s academic preparation is twofold: on developing the assessment skills needed to identify the client’s personal, interpersonal, environmental, and/or systems needs; and on selecting, in concert with the client, appropriate interventions that are evidence based and supported as best practices.
 Students are exposed to social work theories and methods applicable to the range of practice settings in which clinical social work services are provided and are able to apply this developing knowledge in the field education component of the program.